VDBWRAIR/ngs_mapper/UPGRADE.md

-# If you installed using the install.sh or install_system.sh(aka you activate the pipeline via . miseqpipeline/setup)
+# If you activate the pipeline via ". miseqpipeline/setup"

   - Completely remove the existing miseqpipeline directory.
   - Then follow "README.md":https://github.com/VDBWRAIR/miseqpipeline/blob/master/README.md file

-# If you installed using (setup.py)
+# If you installed using [setup.py](setup.py)

   1. First fetch any possible updates